sharmaraghav260/ngSpotify/README.md

 Utizilizing the Spotify Web API, users will be able to search for music.

 Users can search for:
 Song names and get a list of songs with the name that they searched for.
 Artist and get a list of songs and albums that the artist owns.
 Album and get a list of songs in that album
 Users can also preview songs

+# Use

+npm install - to install all dependencies

+npm start - to start the application